chili-chips-ba/openeye-CamSI/README.md

 The frequency of these two clocks is the function of HDMI resolution.
 We provide Verilog macros in the central *`top_pkg.sv`* for selection of HDMI resolution.

-The datapath is a linearly-progessing video pipeline with option for width scaling via `NUM_LANE` parameter, which is also located in the central *top_pkg.sv*.
+The datapath is a straight video pipeline with option for width scaling via `NUM_LANE` parameter, which is also located in the central *top_pkg.sv*.

-The pipeline starts with circuits for capturing serial *Double Data Rate* (DDR) camera stream, eye-centering it using IDELAY, converting to paralell format using ISERDES, then looking first for the Byte, then Word boundaries, then Packet Header and Payload, extracting video pixels from it.
+The pipeline starts with circuits for capturing serial *Double Data Rate* (DDR) camera stream, eye-centering it using IDELAY, converting it to paralell format with ISERDES, then searching for *Byte boundaries*, followed by *Word alignement*, followed by *Packet Header* parsing and extraction of video *Payload* pixels.

-It is only from this point, where video payload is "unpacked", that we may engage in ISP.
+It is only at this point, where video is *unpacked*, that we may engage in ISP.
 The ISP is a set of functions that could be as elaborate as one is willing to invest in them.
 Here is a [good read on it](https://www.eecs.yorku.ca/~mbrown/ICCV19_Tutorial_MSBrown.pdf).
 The extent of ISP for this project is clearly defined.
-The follow on Phase2 and Phase3 can expand on it.
+The future Phase2 and Phase3 would add more.

-**rgb2hdmi** is the critical design element.
-It provides the bridge between Camera and HDMI+GE worlds.
-See [*CDC and Video Synchronization*](https://github.com/chili-chips-ba/openeye-CamSI?tab=readme-ov-file#cdc-and-video-synchronization) section.
+*Debayer* is the first ISP function we implemented.
+Without it, the displayed colors would have looked weird.
+More on it in [Debayer issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/4).

 # Execution Play 2
 ## Expand to 4-lane Camera